diziet559/rotationtools/README.md

 ### Acknowledgement

 This overview would have been impossible to complete without others, especially on the [Classic & TBC Hunter Discord](https://discord.gg/8TVHxRr).
-In no particular order, thanks go out to Aegaegh, Chitzen, Kanja, Tragnar, BradBlondeBeard, and Bouk who has gone missing recently.
+In no particular order, thanks go out to Aegeagh, Chitzen, Kanja, Tragnar, BradBlondeBeard, Veramos, Ocisly, Wdwune, and Bouk who has gone missing recently.
 This applies to this guide and the library as well.

 ### Resources